Shop Subscribe

 The History Behind Teacher Appreciation Week

 Teachers spend a lot of time enriching the minds and lives of their students.
-This is why, every year, people come together to celebrate teachers and the wonderful jobs that they do.
+That’s why, every year, we come together to celebrate teachers and the wonderful jobs that they do.
 The celebration starts on the first full Monday in May.
-But when did Teacher Appreciation Week begin and what was the reasoning behind it?
+But what’s the history of Teacher Appreciation Week?
+When and why did it start?

 The Origin of Teacher Appreciation Week

-The Arkansas theory states that Mattye Whytte Wooldridge began communicating with leaders in the education system to form a day on which teachers would be honored.
-She ultimately began writing letters to Eleanor Roosevelt.
+The Arkansas theory states that Mattye Whytte Wooldridge communicated with education leaders to form a day to honor teachers.
+She then began writing letters to Eleanor Roosevelt.
 Roosevelt decided the cause was worthy of her attention and took it to Congress.

-Even with Eleanor Roosevelt taking the case to Congress and getting their help and support, it would take another 27 years for it to become an official national day.
-It was 1980 when the National Education Association (NEA), which was formed in 1857, joined together with the Kansas State and Indiana State Boards of Education and began to lobby Congress to have the day nationally recognized.
+Even with Eleanor Roosevelt taking the case to Congress and getting their help and support, it would take another 27 years to become an official national day.
+It was in 1980 when the National Education Association (NEA) joined with the Kansas and Indiana State Boards of Education and began to lobby Congress to have the day nationally recognized.

 The First National Teacher Appreciation Day

 National Teacher Day was celebrated on March 7th until 1984, when it was moved to May.
-Behind the move was the National Parent Teacher Association and, instead of just one day, they named the entire first week of May to be Teacher Appreciation Week.
-The NEA followed suit the next year and held National Teacher Appreciation Day on the Tuesday of the week.
+Behind the move was the National Parent Teacher Association, which expanded the celebration by naming the entire first week of May as Teacher Appreciation Week.
+The NEA followed suit the next year and held National Teacher Appreciation Day on the Tuesday of that week.

-There are still a few cases of oddities though.
-Massachusetts celebrates Teacher’s Day not on National Teacher Day, but instead on the first Sunday of June; perhaps because teachers are out for summer and therefore get to relax on their special day.
+There are still a few cases of oddities, though.
+Massachusetts celebrates Teacher’s Day on the first Sunday of June, perhaps to allow teachers to relax on their special day.

-The NEA believes National Teacher Day is day to not only honor teachers but to show them that they help make lasting impressions on their students’ lives.
-Typical gifts range from thank you notes to small treats and gifts.
+The NEA believes National Teacher Day is a day to not only honor teachers but to show them that they make lasting impressions on the lives of their students.

-Whether you want to send a small gift or a kind word, make sure to plan on letting the teachers in your life know that they are appreciated.
-If you’re looking for ideas for ways to showcase your appreciation, check out this list of ideas:
+Whether you send a small gift or a kind word, let the teachers in your life know that they’re appreciated.
+If you’re looking for ways to showcase your appreciation, follow the link below for some fun ideas!

 7 Creative Ways to Thank Fellow Teachers